Key Takeaways

 5. Generate buzz around your product launch

-The sooner you start promoting your pre-orders, the better.
+The sooner you start promoting your pre-orders on Shopify, the better.
 This will give customers plenty of time to place their orders and ensure that you meet your sales goals.
 You can generate buzz for your pre-order offering through multiple channels such as, by sending out email alerts, posting on social media, and running ads.

 6. Make it easy for customers to place their pre-orders